Christian Koch, CFP®, CPWA®, CDFA™, RICP®

 President/Owner of Atlanta Based KAM South Draws On Extensive Experience As An Equity Research Leader To A Four Step Process System Designed To Build Wealth

-In December 2013, Atlanta based veteran investment manager and renowned equity research leader Christian G. Koch was prominently mentioned in a straight shooting Wall Street journal article by Kelly Green entitled “Rethink Your Retirement Income.”
+In December, Atlanta-based veteran investment manager and renowned equity research leader Christian G. Koch was prominently mentioned in a straight shooting Wall Street journal article by Kelly Green entitled “Rethink Your Retirement Income.”

 In the piece, which details how many retirees can live well on less than the financial planning industry generally tells them, Koch – who launched his fast growing firm KAM South in 2011 – is cited for helping a 62 year old client, a retired school administrator in Athens, GA, figure out when he could afford to retire.
 Koch and his client took an unconventional approach, factoring in many “puzzle pieces” – and once they crunched the real numbers, the client was confident that they could meet all of his and his wife’s obligations.

-The journalist’s decision to include Koch in an article addressing one of the most important financial issues people face is testament to his vast expertise as an investment manager running a successful and developing firm, his renown as an equity research leader with several decades of experience and a unique array of professional certifications – including being a Certified Private Wealth Advisor (CPWA®), a Certified Divorce Financial Analyst (CDFA™) and Certified Financial Planner (CFP®).
+The journalist’s decision to include Koch in an article addressing one of the most important financial issues people face is testament to his vast expertise as an investment manager running a successful and developing firm, his renown as an equity research leader with several decades of experience and a unique array of professional certifications – including being a Certified Private Wealth Advisor (CPWA®) and Certified Financial Planner (CFP®).

 After years of high profile analyst stints with large companies like Lindner Funds, Fifth Third Bank and Trusco Capital Management, Koch began eyeing his future as the owner of his own firm by applying to Harvard Business School.
 Working towards completing the Advance Management Program, he gained ample skills in entrepreneurship and leadership while studying under world renowned educators in the business field such as Clay Christensen, Michael Porter and Rosabeth Moss Kanter.